-I write in many modes, for many audiences.
-For academic audiences, I have written Bearing the Dead: The British Culture of Mourning from the Enlightenment to Victoria (Princeton, 1994) and edited (or co-edited) the Cambridge Companion to Mary Shelley, The Other Mary Shelley: Beyond "Frankenstein" (Oxford, 1993), and Women's Voices: Visions and Perspectives (McGraw-Hill, 1990).
-For a wider audience, I wrote the biography Emma Lazarus (Nextbook/Schocken), which won the 2006 National Jewish Book Award; as an offshoot from this project, I have curated exhibitions on Lazarus for the American Library Association and the Museum of Jewish Heritage (for which I recorded my first walking-tour app!).
+She writes in many modes, for many audiences.
+For academic audiences, she has written Bearing the Dead: The British Culture of Mourning from the Enlightenment to Victoria (Princeton, 1994) and edited (or co-edited) the Cambridge Companion to Mary Shelley, The Other Mary Shelley: Beyond "Frankenstein" (Oxford, 1993), and Women's Voices: Visions and Perspectives (McGraw-Hill, 1990).
+For a wider audience, she recently published Bridge of Words: Esperanto and the Dream of a Universal Language (Henry Holt/Metropolitan, 2016), a hybrid of cultural history and memoir based on seven years of experience in the Esperanto community.
+Her biography Emma Lazarus (Nextbook/Schocken), which won the 2006 National Jewish Book Award, has recently been issued in paperback; as an offshoot from this project, she has curated exhibitions on Lazarus for the American Library Association and the Museum of Jewish Heritage.

 Her poems, some of them based on historical research, have appeared in two volumes: Strange Nursery (Sheep Meadow) and The Hills of Holland (Archer).
 In 2016 she received a residency in Venice to write a sequence of poems about the 17th c.
 Venetian intellectual Sarra Copia Sullam.
 Her essays and reviews have appeared in Raritan, The New Republic, Tablet Magazine, The TLS and European Romantic Review, among other venues.